Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application in the Large- Approximation

 \subsection{Hadronic Tau Decay Width}

-We now discuss the perturbative series for the hadronic tau decay width $R_\tau$, which is the spectral function moment for the weight function $W_\tau(x) =(1-x)^3(1+x) = 1-2x+2x^3-x^4$.
-The Borel function of the reduced Adler function is known in closed form and reads~\cite{Broadhurst:1992si}
+We now discuss the perturbative series for the hadronic tau decay width $R_\tau$, which is the spectral function moment for the kinematic weight function $W_\tau(x) =(1-x)^3(1+x) = 1-2x+2x^3-x^4$.
+The Borel function of the Adler function is known in closed form and reads~\cite{Broadhurst:1992si}

 where $\lambda=5/3$ in the $\overline{\mbox{MS}}$ scheme for the strong coupling.
 The Borel function has a single pole at $u=2$ and double poles at integer values for $u$ larger than 2 and all negative integers.
-In the $\overline{\rm MS}$ scheme the IR renormalon at $p=2$ dominates the behavior of the series for orders up to $n \approx 7$, while for orders beyond the oscillating behavior arising from the UV renormalon poles determines the behavior of the series.
-The terms of the FOPT and CIPT series as well as the FOPT Borel sum, its ambiguity and the asymptotic separation can be obtained in a straightforward way using the method described in Sec.~\ref{sec:large-beta-generic}, identifying the corresponding residues and summing all terms.
+In the $\overline{\rm MS}$ scheme the IR renormalon at $p=2$ dominates the behavior of the series for orders $n$ up to around $10$.
+The UV renormalon poles add a mildly oscillating behavior at these lower orders before they dominate the divergent behavior of the series beyond.
+The terms of the FOPT and CIPT moment series as well as the FOPT Borel sum, its ambiguity and the asymptotic separation can be obtained in a straightforward way using the method described in Sec.~\ref{sec:large-beta-generic}, identifying the corresponding residues and summing all terms.
 The respective numerical values obtained in the following analysis are shown in Tab.~\ref{tab:largebeta0}.